-Fittings are small pressure containing devices, either stand alone or attached to piping or vessels, which in most countries do not require registration.
-The Canadian B51 based CRN system is a more restrictive, more inclusive system that requires registration on many of these smaller fittings.
+Fittings are small pressure containing devices, either stand alone or attached to piping or vessels.
+In most countries these fittings do not require registration.
+The Canadian B51 based CRN system is a more restrictive, more inclusive system that requires registration on many of these fittings.

 The B51 Charts (Table 1 below) indicate whether a pressurized device is a fitting or a vessel.
 Do you need to use a registered fitting for your application?
 Unfortunately this is a difficult topic.

 Fittings are broken down into categories for registration.
 A manufacturer must apply separately with different statutory declarations for each category that their registered product line covers.
 This unfortunately increases the registration costs but has allowed BC and Saskatchewan to declare categories A, B, C and G as not requiring registration.
 They no longer provide CRNs in these categories, and they no longer require them on registered vessels or piping systems.
 Other provinces still require these items to be registered.
 (BC Safety Authority and Technical Safety Authority of Saskatchewan.)
 (Also, Quebec has future plans where category A, B and C will not require registration - contact RBQ for more information on your project.)

 |A||Pipe fittings, including couplings, tees, elbows, wyes, plugs, unions, pipe caps, and reducers|